Moonshine-IDE/DXLImporter-Gradle-Demo/README.md

 ### Agent Configuration

 Configure agents in `agentProperties/agentbuild`.
+See the commented template here: `agentProperties/templates/agent.properties`

-Configure script libraries in `agentProperties/scriptbuild`
+Configure script libraries in `agentProperties/scriptbuild`.
+See the commented template here: `agentProperties/templates/scriptlibrary.properties`

 The name of the file (excluding the `.properties extension`) should match the name of the agent.
 This name will be used in [Running Tasks](#running-tasks).